Chef salad: History

 Food historians do not agree on the history and composition of chef's salad.
 Some trace it to salmagundi, a popular meat and salad dish originating in 17th-century England and popular in colonial America.
 Others contend chef's salad is a product of the early twentieth century, originating in either New York or California.
 The person most often connected with the history of this salad is Louis Diat, chef of the Ritz-Carlton in New York City during the 1940s.
-While food historians acknowledge his recipe, they do not appear to be convinced he originated the dish, which is more popularly attributed to either chef Victor Seydoux at the Hotel Buffalo, a Statler Hotel in Buffalo, New York or to chef Jacques Roser at the Statler Hotel in Buffalo, New York and later at the Hotel Pennsylvania in New York City.
-Roser worked in various culinary positions in Paris before being invited in 1922 to become head chef at the Statler Buffalo Hotel, where he first named his meat-based salad a "Cook's Salad".
-Roser joined the prestigious Hotel Pennsylvania around 1926, where he worked for over fifteen years.
-Around 1928, he renamed the salad a "Chef's Salad" Seydoux first learned his craft in Montreux, Switzerland, and continued his studies in France and England before coming to work in the United States.
+While food historians acknowledge his recipe, they do not appear to be convinced he originated the dish, which is more popularly attributed to chef Victor Seydoux at the Hotel Buffalo, a Statler Hotel in Buffalo, New York.
+Seydoux first learned his craft in Montreux, Switzerland, and continued his studies in France and England before coming to work in the United States.

 Seydoux's first experiences in the U.S. included positions at the Waldorf-Astoria Hotel and the Ritz-Carlton.
 Alice Rose Seydoux, widow of Victor, claims that the salad was officially launched at the Hotel Buffalo.
 When the customers started requesting the off-menu salad made with cuts of meat, cheese and hard boiled eggs, the hotel decided to add it to the menu.
 Giving chef Seydoux the honor of naming the salad he is purported to have said "Well, it's really a chef's salad."